New Orleans Bowl

 The New Orleans Bowl is an NCAA-sanctioned post-season college football bowl game that has been played annually since 2001.
 It is normally held at Caesars Superdome in New Orleans; when the Superdome and the rest of the city suffered damage due to Hurricane Katrina in 2005, the game was temporarily moved to Cajun Field in Lafayette, Louisiana, and given the name New Orleans Bowl at Lafayette.
-From 2006-2024, the bowl had been sponsored by R+L Carriers and officially known as the R+L Carriers New Orleans Bowl.
-The game was previously sponsored by Wyndham Hotels & Resorts from 2002 to 2004 and was officially called the Wyndham New Orleans Bowl.